makersacademy/takeaway-challenge/README.md

                Stanky Fries ---> 7
                    ------------
                         37

 2.6.5 :009 > maxs_mexican_shack.send_text
  => <Twilio.Api.V2010.MessageInstance body: Sent from your Twilio trial account - Thank you!
 Your order has been placed
       and will be delivered before 04:08 PM}>

+**Classes and Methods**

+There are 4 active classes

+* Dishes

+This contain the information for all the dishes the restaurant serves.
+It has 2 methods:

+* dishes
+This contain a hash of all the dishes and their prices.

+* list_dishes
+This return a list of all the dishes and their prices.

+* Order

+This contains the methods for ordering:

+* select_dishes
+This prompts the user to type in the dishes they want to order.
+It then matches them against dishes on the menu and pushes the matching ones into an array.
+It also pushes the monetary total into an array.

+* summarised_bill
+This returns a formatted bill which shows the menu items ordered with their prices and the total price for the order at the bottom.

+* Text

+This contains the information for sending a text out:

+* send_message
+Sends a message to a mobile number notifying the customer their order has been placed and how long it will take.

+* Restaurant

+This brings together the other classes and runs their methods using instances initialized on creating of a restaurant instance.

+* list_dishes
+Calls list dishes on an instance of Dishes class

+* place_order
+Calls select_dishes on an instance of the Order class

+* bill
+Calls summarised bill on an instance of Order class

+* send_text
+Calls send_message on an instance of Text class

 **RSpec**

+run 'RSpec' from the command line

 Finished in 0.05758 seconds (files took 1.26 seconds to load)